jeanpierobom/jeanpierobom.github.io/_posts/2019-03-04-project-b-few-improvements.md

 So, instead of working in artwork, I made a small improvement to the gameplay by adding a "double jump" feature.
 In the original version of the game, it was difficult to jump over an obstacle depending on where you landed from a previous jump.
 So I feel that adding the double jump could be a good way to solve it.
 However, now I feel that the game is too easy...

 Next, I added some sound effects to the game.
-Navigating on the Unity Asset Store, I found two free, great SFX packs.
-So I selected sounds effects from these packs and added them to the following objects/events:
+Navigating the Unity Asset Store, I found two free, great SFX packs.
+So I selected sound effects from these packs and added them to the following objects/events:

 - Player jump
 - Game Over